frizzkitten/gymnastics-text/README.md

     TWILIOAUTHTOKEN=YOUR_TWILIO_AUTH_TOKEN

 ```
 You will also need the `client-secret.json` file provided for use with Google Sheets.
+On the first access of the Sheet, Google has to ask
+for the user to create a token through their browser and insert it into the command line where the server was started.
+When deploying the
+app that input option is inaccessible, so we have converted the script to allow the file to be generated locally and deployed with the
+rest of the code.
+How to:
+  1. Run the server with `npm start`
+  2. Use Postman, Curl, or any other tool to send a legitimate request to the application (Making the body to be "people" will work)
+  3. Follow the given url and paste the code into the waiting application
+  4. You should now have a generated `.credentials/` folder in your app directory

 ### Run Script
 ```